 Eat the delicious Dresden Christstollen

-Take part at the Stollen Festival, which is held on the Saturday before the second Sunday in Advent (on 9th December in 2017)
+Take part in the Stollen Festival, which is held on the Saturday before the second Sunday of Advent

-Take part at the Pyramid Festival which is held on the Saturday before the third Sunday in Advent (on the 16th December in 2017)
+Take part in the Pyramid Festival, which is held on the Saturday before the third Sunday of Advent

 Until 2 pm on Christmas Eve